There are two ways to search for records in your CustomerGauge system:

 - Advanced Search option in the main menu under the heading Customer

-The Basic Search functionality gives you the possibility to search for Responses (completed survey records) and Non-Responses (records that received but did not complete a survey).
+The Basic Search functionality gives you the possibility to search for Survey Records (Completed and Non-Responses) and Accounts.

-The List of Fields that you can search on in the Basic Search are:
+The List of Fields that you can search on in the Basic Search for Survey Records are:

 - Number CustomerGauge

 - Last Name